oplS16projects/FP3/README.md

 * what libraries you plan on using, as a group

 Team rules:
-* teams should be two people except under special circumstances
+* Teams should be two people except under special circumstances
 * All team members must be in the same course section
-* Teams of less than two members require explicit written permission
+* Teams of fewer than two members require explicit written permission
 * Teams of more than two people require explicit written permission

 In looking for the team, we welcome you to use the course mailing list.